Self-catering availability enquiries for

 Bedrooms - 2 (1 double, 1 twin) Sleeps - 4 Kirkcudbright.
 Short breaks in the low season.
 Sorry No pets

-From April to October bookings are on a weekly (seven night) basis only, with Saturday as our changeover day.
-However, from 28 October to 22 December 2017 and from 6 January to 24 March 2018, we do offer short breaks.
+From April to the end of October bookings are on a weekly (seven night) basis only, with Saturday as our changeover day.
+During October, November and December, we also offer short breaks.
 These are usually four days, but please contact us to see what is available.

 Here are some of the things people have said about the Rookery: